Gary Roughead: Chief of Naval Operations

-Personal life
+Post-Navy career

-After retirement Roughead became a board member of Theranos, a now-defunct privately held health technology company known for its false claims to have devised revolutionary blood tests using very small amounts of blood.
-He sits on the executive committee of the Maritime Policy & Strategy Research Center (HMS).
-Roughhead is a distinguished fellow at the Hoover Institution, a conservative think tank and a member of the Board of Managers for the Johns Hopkins Applied Physics Laboratory.
+After retirement, Roughead became a board member of Theranos, a now-defunct privately held health technology company known for its false claims to have devised revolutionary blood tests using very small amounts of blood.
+He sits on the executive committee of the Maritime Policy and Strategy Research Center (HMS).

+Roughhead is a distinguished fellow at the Hoover Institution, a conservative think tank, and a member of the Board of Managers for the Johns Hopkins Applied Physics Laboratory.

 Awards and decorations

 Roughead is also a distinguished recipient of the "Bob Hope Five Star Award for Distinguished Service to America."

 The Asian-American Government Executives Network (AAGEN) recognized Roughead with the AAGEN Excellence in Public Service Award June 10, 2010.